celo-org/docs/docs/developer-resources/integrations/listings.md

 ---
-title: Listings
+title: Celo Listing Integrations
+description: Support for digital asset exchanges or ranking sites that would like to run a Celo node and audit your setup.
 slug: /developer-guide/integrations/listings
 ---

+# Listings

-Welcome to the Listing Guide documentation page.
-If you are a digital asset exchange or ranking site, this guide will help you run a node and audit your setup.
+Support for digital asset exchanges or ranking sites that would like to run a Celo node and audit your setup.

 ## Support
 If you have any questions or need assistance with these instructions, please contact cLabs or ask in the #exchanges channel on [Celo’s Discord server](https://chat.celo.org/).
 Remember that Discord is a public channel: never disclose recovery phrases (also known as backup keys, or mnemonics), private keys, unsanitized log output, or personal information.